buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_2_Deploy_To_Real_Testnet.md

 There are a few testnets out there and the one we'll be using is called "Rinkeby" which is run by the Ethereum foundation.

+In order to deploy to Rinkeby, we need fake ether.
+Why?
+Because if you were deploying to the actual Ethereum mainnet, you'd use real money!
+So, testnets copies how mainnet works, only difference is no real money is involved.
-In order get fake Ethereum, we have to ask the network for some.
-This fake Ethereum will only work on this specific testnet.

-You can grab some fake Ethereum for rinkeby through a faucet [here](https://app.mycrypto.com/faucet).
+In order get fake ether, we have to ask the network for some. **This fake ether will only work on this specific testnet.** You can grab some fake Ethereum for Rinkeby through a faucet [here](https://app.mycrypto.com/faucet).
+You'll need to connect your wallet, make an account, and then click that same link again to request funds.

-The easiest way to do this is to make a tweet with your **public** rinkeby wallet address (which you can find on metamask) and then input that direct tweet URL into the input box.
-Why do they make you do this?
-Take a guess and post your ideas in #course-chat :).

-I made a quick video [showing this here](https://www.loom.com/share/049181acf51140e283f443a4f8e5758e).

 🙃 Having trouble getting Testnet ETH?
 -----------------------------------

-Sometimes it's almost impossible to get Testnet ETH.
-This happens when the network is under a lot of load.
-If the above link doesn't work, please send me your public wallet address in #course-chat and @ me and I'll send you 0.05 ETH in Testnet fake money directly to your wallet which should be near instant :).**
+If the above link doesn't work, please send me your public wallet address and request 0.01 ETH in #faucet-request and drop a funny gif.
+Either me, or someone from the course will send you some faker ether as soon as they can.
+The funnier the gif, the faster you will get sent fake ether LOL.

 📈 Deploy to Rinkeby testnet.
 ---------------------------------